 Hari Sreenivasan joined the PBS NewsHour in 2009.
 He is the Anchor of PBS Newshour Weekend and a Senior Correspondent for the nightly program.
 In addition, Sreenivasan also serves as the Director of Digital Partnerships helping guide the digital strategy of Newshour’s online endeavors.

-While at CBS News, Hari reported regularly on the "CBS Evening News,” "The Early Show;" and "CBS Sunday Morning."
+Prior to joining the Newshour, he was at CBS News, reporting regularly on the "CBS Evening News,” "The Early Show" and "CBS Sunday Morning."
 Before that, he served as an anchor and correspondent for ABC News, working extensively on the network's 24-hour digital service "ABC News Now."
-Hari also reported for "World News Tonight", "Nightline." and anchored the overnight program World News Now.
+Sreenivasan also reported for "World News Tonight with Peter Jennings," "Nightline with Ted Koppel," and anchored the overnight program “World News Now.”

+Sreenivasan received Emmy nominations for NewsHour coverage of the Gulf oil spill, his work on an Interactive piece for PBS Frontline Targeting the Electorate and for his reporting at CBS.
 He is the recipient of multiple Outstanding Broadcast Story Awards from the South Asian Journalists Association, an organization for which he served as a board member from 2001-04.
 Sreenivasan is also a member of the Asian American Journalists Association and a 2003 graduate of their Executive Leadership Program.

 Hari's Most Recent Stories

 - August 3, 2014

 - June 28, 2014

 - June 25, 2014